 I have a particular penchant for shiplap and v-groove, as they’re the updated version of traditional tongue & groove or beadboard.
 V-groove is self explanatory (a simple “V” groove!) and shiplap is comprised of a square u-channel groove (called a “shiplap” joint) that overlaps with the previous board or sheet.

-It can be run vertically, or horizontally, and makes the BEST kitchen splashback if you use the fibre cement sheets (like we have done above in our most recent renovation), because they are waterproof, heat resistant and dense!
-They give a much softer look than tiles (which are a “hard surface”), and can also be painted over if you want to update the colour.
-I’m going to do a separate post about fibre cement sheets soon because they are so practical and look so good.
+Run it vertically, or horizontally.
+It makes the BEST kitchen splashback if you use the fibre cement sheets (like we have done above in our most recent renovation), because they are waterproof, heat resistant and dense!
+You get a much softer look than tiles (which are a “hard surface”), and can also be painted over if you want to update the colour.
+I plan to do a separate post about fibre cement sheets soon because they are so practical and look so good.
 It’s without a doubt the best splashback we’ve ever had.

-The below two images are our most recent home (and renovation) and I loved this place so much.
-I’m working on a “before and after” post to show how we transformed this home from an early 80’s ugly ducking, to a fresh modern farmhouse.
-Stay tuned for that!
+These two images below are our most recent home (and renovation) and I loved this place so much.
+We really transformed this home from an early 80’s, ugly ducking, to a fresh, bright modern farmhouse.
 You can see a lot more on our Instagram.

 Tip #2: Timber – au naturale and raw